 Sex drives are by no means a constant.
 They can fluctuate over a relationship, and be affected by things like stress and depression, and can alter with age.

 Of course some people do seem to genetically have a stronger drive than others.
 And this can cause real tension within relationships.

-But if your need for sex has been a problem for you in every relationship, it’s time to ask a question – is your high sex drive really the problem, or is there a hidden issue at play?
+But if your need for sex has been a problem for you in every relationship, it’s time to ask a question.
+Is your high sex drive really the problem, or are there hidden issues at play?

 Do you really have a high sex drive, or is it about something else?

 Always wanting more sex than a partner can sometimes not be about sex or sexual drive at all.
 Instead it can mask a habit of sabotage, a deep-rooted need for attention, or a controlling personality.

 Do you bring up your different sex drive in every dispute?
 Or ask your partner for sex when deep down you know they are not in the mood?
 You might have a problem with sabotaging intimacy, and are using sex as a way to push away someone who cares about you.

 Do you find you demand sex of your partner when you feel neglected by him/her?
 You might be using sex to fill a deep-rooted need for attention.